Tough job. Strong Team.

-The Halifax Regional Municipality strives to create a diverse and inclusive work environment.
-Its goal of a strong and diverse workforce that accurately represents the communities it serves will capitalize on the strength and talent of those communities.
-As such, we encourage applications from African Nova Scotians, racially visible persons, women (applying for non-traditional positions), persons with disabilities, Aboriginal persons and persons of the LGBTQ+ community.
+Halifax Regional Fire & Emergency is committed to being reflective of the diverse communities we serve.
+We encourage applications from African Nova Scotians, racially visible persons, women, persons with disabilities, Indigenous persons and persons of the 2SLGBTQIA+ community.
 HRM encourages applicants to self-identify.

 To work for Halifax Regional Fire & Emergency as career firefighter, you must:

 - Be 18 years of age or older at the time of application.
 Be legally entitled to work in Canada.

 - Have a Grade 12 education or equivalent.
 You must submit a copy of your diploma with your application (this could include Grade 12 Certificate, GED, community college diploma, or university degree).
 If you submit a High School transcript, it MUST clearly state a graduation date or certify by stamp or signature that you are a graduate.

 - Possess a Nova Scotia Class 5 Driver’s License (or equivalent from another province) demonstrating safe and responsible driving behaviour.
 That means you cannot have, in the previous 24-month period*:

 - More than 5 points for a single infraction or